wu-lee/rushkoff-archive/src/_articles/just-another-war.md

 ---
 Were I not stopped in rush-hour traffic on the Santa Monica Freeway last week, I would never have noticed the spartan black graffiti on the Lincoln Blvd. overpass: "The War On Drugs Is Just Another War."
 What I took at first to be a pro-pot slogan slowly began to make more sense as I considered the realities of the Bush administration's so-called "war on drugs," and the all-purpose role it now plays in our defense policies, budget decisions, social programs and disinformation strategies.

+When examined objectively, the war on drugs appears just as--or even more--ludicrous than any of the other wars we have waged since Vietnam.
+Its purpose has nothing to do with keeping toxic substances out of the bloodstreams of our citizens.
+It has everything to do with sustaining the myth of a namable enemy to United States security.

+We love things with names.
+Since World War II, we have had the convenience of a militaristic-looking Communist bloc to call our enemy.
+We used Communism as an excuse to create the CIA, which put into place a right-wing infrastructure capable of surviving even two or three liberal presidencies.
+The Agency's original official purpose was to gather information about potential outbreaks of Communist activity or aggression.
+Now that Eastern Europe has herniated and the Cold War has ended--at least in its ability to frighten the American people into paranoia--the Bush administration and its National Security Council need a new hate-inspiring foreign invader.
+They have even found one that can't talk back: drugs.

 xxx

-When examined

-objecti\\'el)' . the

-war on drugs appears just as- or

-even more--ludicrous than any of

-the other wars we

-have waged since

-Vietnam.
-Its purpose has nothing

-to do with keeping

-toxi c substances

-out of the bloodstreams of our citizens.
-It has e\\'erything to do with

-s ustai ning the

-mi•th of a namable

-enemy to United

-States security.

-I

-,A

-We love things

-with names.
-Since

-World War II. we

-ha\\'e had the convenience of a militarist i c-1 oo king

-Communist bloc

-to call our enemy.

-We used Communism as an excuse

-to create the CIA,

-which put into

-place a right-wing

-infrastru c tur e

-capable of surviving even two or

-three liberal presidenci es.
-The

-Agency's original

-official purpose

-was to gather information about potential outbreaks of Communist activity or aggression .
-Now that Eastern

-Eumpe has herniated and the Cold War has

-ended - al least in its ability to fright en the

-American people into paranoia - the Bush

-administration and its National Security Council

-need a new hate-inspiring foreign invader.
-They

-hav,: ,•vcn found one that can ' t talk back: drugs,

 Drugs are not an 1•ncmy in themselves.
 They urc